surniaulula/wpsso-um/readme.txt

 * **Bugfixes**
 	* None.
 * **Developer Notes**
-	* Added support for an update transation status in the update option data.
+	* Added support for an update transaction status in the update option data.
 	* Refactored the `SucomUpdate->prefer_wp_org_update()` method.
 * **Requires At Least**
 	* PHP v7.4.33.